Not sure which product you need? Let the wizard guide you

 Ever wondered, “Where did all my lookups go?!”
 Without proper API management, you may burn through your lookups quicker, experience runaway code, and encounter unexpected usage.

-That’s why Smarty created usage by key (included in all annual plans) and limit by key (included in some plans; you can add them by contacting sales) for its APIs.
+That’s why Smarty created usage by key (included in all annual plans), limit by key, and rate limit by key (included in some plans; you can add them by contacting sales) for its APIs.

 Why key management matters